Email spam: Theft of service

 Spammers frequently seek out and make use of vulnerable third-party systems such as open mail relays and open proxy servers.
 SMTP forwards mail from one server to another—mail servers that ISPs run commonly require some form of authentication to ensure that the user is a customer of that ISP.

 Increasingly, spammers use networks of malware-infected PCs (zombies) to send their spam.
 Zombie networks are also known as botnets (such zombifying malware is known as a bot, short for robot).
 In June 2006, an estimated 80 percent of email spam was sent by zombie PCs, an increase of 30 percent from the prior year.
 An estimated 55 billion email spam were sent each day in June 2006, an increase of 25 billion per day from June 2005.

 For the first quarter of 2010, an estimated 305,000 newly activated zombie PCs were brought online each day for malicious activity.
-This number is slightly lower than the 312,000 of the fourth quarter of 2009.
+This number is slightly lower than the 312,000 reported in the fourth quarter of 2009.

 Brazil produced the most zombies in the first quarter of 2010.
 Brazil was the source of 20 percent of all zombies, which is down from 14 percent from the fourth quarter of 2009.
 India had 10 percent, with Vietnam at 8 percent, and the Russian Federation at 7 percent.